NAME

 - Each package name is reduced to its stem, and every package name with

-is considered as an update candidate. pkg_add
+matching stem available through PKG_PATHis considered as an update candidate.

-searches for a ‘quirks’ package first, which may contain exceptions to these rules.
-This special package contains global information, such as packages that can be deleted because they're now part of base, or stem changes.- Version matching occurs: unless -D downgrade, only packages with newer
+- pkg_addsearches for a ‘quirks’ package first, which may contain exceptions to these rules.
+This special package contains global information, such as packages that can be deleted because they're now part of base, or stem changes.

 versions will be considered as update candidates.
 Note that version

-should point to a snapshot of packages for a given version of OpenBSD, similar to the organization on the FTP sites. - Candidates are then matched according to their pkgpaths (see pkgpath(7) and pkg_create(1)) in order to weed out similar packages with distinct options.
+- Candidates are then matched according to their pkgpaths (see pkgpath(7) and pkg_create(1)) in order to weed out similar packages with distinct options.

 - The update signature of the candidate is compared to the signature of the already installed package: identical signatures mean no update needed.

-will ask the user in interactive mode, and not perform the update in non-interactive mode. - Once a suitable update candidate has been found,
+- If several candidates are left, pkg_addwill ask the user in interactive mode, and not perform the update in non-interactive mode.

 ENVIRONMENT

-FTPMODE
+- FTPMODE

 - Specifies whether ftp(1) should operate in “active” or “passive” mode.
 The default is “passive”.

-FETCH_CMD
+- FETCH_CMD

 - Override use of ftp(1).
 Must point to a command that understands

-${FETCH_CMD} -o - url
+${FETCH_CMD} -o - url.

-.
-FTP_KEEPALIVE
+- FTP_KEEPALIVE

 - Have ftp(1) send a byte after every